 - Cognitive ability: Expanding logic, reasoning, conflict resolution, pattern recognition, and problem-solving.
 They also teach cause and effect.

-- Coordination: Handling educational or interactive toys significantly encourages both fine and gross motor skills (source).
+- Coordination: Handling educational or interactive toys significantly encourages both fine motor and gross motor skills.

 - Emotional awareness: Interactive toys often promote communication, sharing, taking turns, etiquette, and emotional awareness.

-- Language: Both educational and interactive toys can improve vocabulary through repetition, music or reading (source).
+- Language: Both educational and interactive toys can improve vocabulary through repetition, music, or reading.

 - Imagination: Educational play is also said to benefit our children’s spirits, self-awareness, and confidence.
 Creativity is definitely included here.

 Which Educational Toys Are Preschool Appropriate?